shakacode/style-guide-javascript/README.md

 }
 ```

 When we use parenthesis, we can easily find the end of the expression by the indent guide.
-Otherwise we have to scan the lines for the end of the expression, and indent guides look like a fence (they actually lose their meaning):
+Otherwise, we have to scan the lines for the end of the expression, and indent guides look like a fence (they actually lose their meaning):

 ```
 return (